jobara/lcil/README.md

 or perhaps modified configuration in CI, a `phpstan.neon` file can be used to supersede the default config file.
 `phpstan.neon` has been added to the [`.gitignore`](./.gitignore) file and is excluded from version control.

-Additionally styling fixes can be addressed using [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) by running the provided `format` composer script.
+Additionally styling fixes can be addressed using [Laravel Pint](https://github.com/laravel/pint) by running the provided `format` composer script.

 To perform the analysis run: